-In connection with certain meetings of our Board of Directors and on other occasions when our business necessitated air travel for Mr. Mann and other MannKind employees, we utilized Mr. Mann's private aircraft and we paid the charter company that manages the aircraft on behalf of Mr. Mann approximately \$130,000 in 2008 on the basis of the corresponding cost of commercial airfare.
+In connection with certain meetings of our Board of Directors and on other occasions when our business necessitated air travel for Mr. Mann and other MannKind employees, we utilized Mr. Mann's private aircraft, and we paid the charter company that manages the aircraft on behalf of Mr. Mann approximately \$136,800, for the year ended December 31, 2009 on the basis of the corresponding cost of commercial airfare.
+These payments were approved by the Audit Committee of the Board of Directors.